santiams/Pol/readme.md

 Pol is so called because it's [Polly](https://github.com/App-vNext/Polly) with bits missing.

-It's an opinionated take on Polly in that it deals with only a subset of Polly's excellent resilience strategies - specifically it's aimed at resilience for named `HttpClient`s configured via Microsofts `HttpClientFactory`.
+It's an opinionated take on Polly in that it deals with only a subset of Polly's excellent resilience strategies - specifically it's aimed at resilience for named `HttpClient`s configured via Microsoft's `HttpClientFactory`.

 What's unique is that it offers a simple and flexible way to manage what happens when any configured policies kick in.